pytchlang/pytch-tutorials/catch-apple/tutorial.md

   the slide-out help panel to find the Pytch function for playing the sound.

-* Change the speed of the bowl.
+* Change how quickly the player can move the bowl.
 A bit quicker would make the game easier; a bit slower would make the game harder.
   The speed appears in two places: for moving left and for moving right.
 Investigate whether it’s worth setting a variable to hold the speed.
 A variable makes it easier to experiment with the player's speed, but it is a bit more work to write the code in the first place.

 * Add the provided `orange.png` costume to the Apple.
 Its `Costumes` list will then have two things in it.
 (Your code will be clearer if